perfsonar/website/README.md

 Release notes are in the `_releasenotes` collection.
 When adding a new release, use an existing file as a template.

+Things to do when releasing a new version:

-When doing a release, make sure to set the `supported` item in all no-longer-supported releases to `false`.
-(Do this for betas, even if they were for a released version.)
+ * Go through older releases and set the `supported` item to `false` in those that are no longer supported.
+(Do this for betas, even if they were for a now-supported version.)

+ * Add the release to the `local` section of `pages/about/history.md`, making sure to keep it in descending date order.

 ### Favicon